 It’s insanely irresistible and very easy to just throw together and serve.

-This monster munch is monstrously good!
+This is one Halloween snack that’s monstrously good!

 Why have plain, old candy when you can have exciting candy bark with spooky touches?!